-In the table above, we set forth our enforceable and legally binding obligations and future commitments at June 30, 2015, as well as obligations related to contracts that we are likely to continue, regardless of the fact that they maybe
+In the table above, we set forth our enforceable and legally binding obligations and future commitments at September 30, 2015, as well as obligations related to contracts that we are likely to continue, regardless of the fact that they may be cancelable at September 30, 2015.
+Some of the figures that we include in this table are based on management's estimates and assumptions about these obligations, including their duration, and other factors.
+Because these estimates and assumptions are necessarily subjective, the obligations we will actually pay in future periods may vary from those reflected in the table.